emkis/gtm-event-tracker/README.md

   category: 'views',
 })

-// you can include different properties if you need tracker.trackEvent({
+// you can add different properties if you need tracker.trackEvent({
   event: 'notifications_enabled',
-  channel_id: 'jqk-aof',
+  channel_id: 'jqk-aof', // this property was not declared in TrackEventProperties type
   current_page: 'channel/:id',
   business_context: 'content',
 })
 ```

 When this function is called an object will be pushed to the `targetProperty`.
-This object is created combining the tracker context properties and event properties you provide as the first argument.
+This object is created combining the tracker context properties and these event properties you provide.
 They are combined using the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax), so you can override the "global" event properties from tracker context in your events if you need to.

 **Check out the examples below:**